Basharath/portfolio-design1/README.md

 # Portfolio site design

-A sample portfolio design of John Doe.
+A simple portfolio design of John Doe.